 Day 4 - Morning check-out and tour

 of the sites where St. Paul lived and preached in Thessaloniki during the winters of 49-50 AD, writing two epistles.
 Afternoon departure west to Kalambaka, stopping en-route in Veria where he had a devoted following.
 Continue on to Metorea, a spectacular area of nearly inaccessible sandstone peaks, where 11th century monks, despite incredible odds, built several peak-top monasteries.
 Visit one of the monasteries wherein are beautiful 16th century Byzantine frescoes.
 Late afternoon arrival in Kalambaka (northwestern Greece).
-Overnight at Hotel Amalia.
+Overnight at Hotel Amalia (or similar).

 Day 5 – Morning departure south to Nafpaktos on the Gulf of Patros (formerly the Gulf of Lepanto), where the great naval battle of Oct.
 7, 1571 was fought between an alliance of Christian forces known as the “Holy League” (under the command of Don Juan of Austria) and the Ottoman Turks who were threatening to control the Mediterranean, the gateway to the West.
 Despite the Holy Leaugue being greatly outnumbered, a victory was won for them and the Christian West was spared.
 Attributing the stunning defeat to the intercession of the Blessed Mother through the worldwide recitation of the Holy Rosary, Pope Pius V declared Oct.
 7 henceforward to be the feast of Our Lady of Victory.
 Upon arrival visit the Museum of Botsaris to learn more about the naval battle and have some time along the medieval port.
-Overnight at the Hotel Nafs in Nafpaktos.
+Overnight at the Hotel Nafs (or similar) in Nafpaktos.

 Day 6 - Morning departure crossing over the Rio Bridge, traveling along the south side of the Gulf of Corinth, to the ancient cities of Corinth and Athens.
 Upon arrival in Corinth visit the ruins of the site where St. Paul arrived in 50 AD and spent eighteen months building a thriving Christian community, writing the First Thessalonians, and most likely the Epistle to the Romans.
-Afternoon arrival at Hotel Metropolitan in Athens (2 nights).
+Afternoon arrival at Hotel Metropolitan (or similar) in Athens (2 nights).

 Day 7 – A full day in Athens!
 Considered the cradle of western civilization, Athens has been the leading city of Greece since the first millennium BC and is famous for its rich cultural heritage.
 Visit the 6th century BC Temple of Apollo, the Acropolis, the Parthenon and Mars Hill where St. Paul was brought before the Council and spoke of the Unknown God.
 Afternoon to enjoy Athens at leisure.